bcgov/bcdg/docs/working-with-data.md

 ### BC Data Catalogue

-[The BC Data Catalogue](https://www2.gov.bc.ca/gov/content/data/bc-data-catalogue) provides the easiest access to government's data holdings, as well as applications and web services.
-Thousands of the datasets discoverable in the Catalogue are available under the Open Government License - British Columbia.
+[The BC Data Catalogue](https://www2.gov.bc.ca/gov/content/data/bc-data-catalogue) provides the easiest access to government's data holdings, as well as their associated applications and web services.
+Thousands of the datasets discoverable in the Catalogue are available under the [Open Government License - British Columbia](https://www2.gov.bc.ca/gov/content/data/open-data/open-government-licence-bc).

 ### Geospatial Data